magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 ## First Encounter

-Inside, **Joseph**, the president of the improv club, greeted her with open warmth.
-And there's **Bella**, a first-year computer science student who just joined the club.
-Bella’s smile had the ease of someone unafraid of being seen.
-Lucy clutched her books tight against her chest, her knuckles pale.
+Inside, *Joseph*, the president of the improv club, greeted her with open warmth.
+And there was *Bella*, a first-year computer science student who had only recently joined.
+Bella’s smile carried the ease of someone unafraid of being seen.
+Lucy clutched her books tighter to her chest, her knuckles pale, as if they were her last shield.

-Lucy hardly realised how it happened.
-One moment she was hugging her books, the next she was inside the circle, Joseph already booming with authority.
+She hadn’t planned this.
+Her mind was still buzzing with tonight’s assignments—formulas to memorise, chapters to review.
+Yet her feet had brought her here, and now she stood at the threshold, caught between guilt and curiosity.

+The room was alive.
+A few students were in the middle of a scene, voices loud, arms flung wide in absurd gestures.
+Others laughed from the sidelines, calling out prompts, encouraging with playful shouts.
+The air was warm, humid with energy, their faces open, their bodies unafraid to look ridiculous.
+Compared to the stiff rows of her lecture hall, the difference was dizzying.

+Joseph stepped forward, his grin disarming, his voice a booming invitation that seemed to sweep her into the circle before she had a chance to retreat.
+Bella mirrored the welcome, her expression unguarded, her presence calm but confident.
+They felt—different.
+Less like students burdened with grades and futures, more like people who had found a space where they could simply exist.

+For a brief, impossible moment, Lucy felt it: the thought that perhaps this was where she belonged, that this chaotic, reckless laughter was the world she had been missing all along.
+The thought bloomed—and then, frightened by its own daring, she crushed it quickly, burying it under the weight of duty.

+But by then, it was too late.
+Somehow she was inside the circle, Joseph already in character as the booming landlord, Bella slipping easily into the role of a nosy neighbour, and Lucy herself—awkward, trembling—cast as the poor tenant who could not pay her rent.

 Joseph (landlord, chest puffed out): “Rent!
 Where is my rent?
 This is the third month!
 Do you think I run a charity?”